 All those things are true.
 However, lawyers spend their entire careers worrying about worst-case scenarios.
 So it’s always striking when they do not apply the same analyses that they offer to clients to their own practices.

-Not only from a malpractice standpoint, but also from a best practices standpoint, it makes good sense to perfect your fee agreements, and to maintain that ideal level.
+Not only from a malpractice standpoint but also from a best practices standpoint, it makes good sense to perfect your engagement agreements.
 You’ll find that your fee agreements will not only annotate the lawyer-client relationship, but that the consciously drafted document will guide your practice management in a number of significant ways.

 If you haven’t thought of adding the following types of clauses, or clause variations, to your fee agreements, perhaps now is the time to do so, before entering into another loosely defined relationship.